tunapanda/swagmap/BACKLOG.md

 Current
 -------

-* Create the function `handleXApiStatement(xApiStatement)` in `SwagModel`.
-This function will take the data for one xAPI statement and make relevant changes to all the items in the model.

 * Create a new viewtest based on https://github.com/tunapanda/swagmap/blob/master/test/view/controllertest.html that calls `handleXApiStatement` based on some dummy data.
 The completed items should show up as completed.

-* Use [TinCanJS](https://github.com/RusticiSoftware/TinCanJS) to connect to the LRS to get data for which swagifacts that should be displayed as completed or not completed.

 * Add the function `setXApiEndpoint(url, username, password)` to the model.
-This function should just store the information.
+This function should create an instance of TinCanJS.
+Add the function `getTinCan` to retreive this instance.

-  * Add the function `loadXApiData()` to the model.
-This function should look at the `object` for each `SwagItemModel` and make relevant calls to the xAPI backend.
-It should then take the replies and call the `handleXApiStatement` function to update the model.
-When the process is complete, the model should dispatch an `update` event.
+* Create the function `updateCompletion` to SwagItemModel.
+This function should make an xAPI call and update its completion state depending on the result.
+It should dispatch an "update" event when it is done.

-  * Make relevant tests for these functions.
+* Create the function `updateCompletion` to SwagMapModel.
+This function should call `updateCompletion` on all the SwagItemModel:s for the SwagMapModel.

 * Add a label to the swagifacts.